-In addition, the policy allows for administrative transfers to correct coding errors, comply with generally accepted accounting principles and mandated legal and accounting requirements, or to accommodate administrative reorganizations previously approved by the BOCS or the County Executive.
-All administrative transfers and all transfers affecting internal service funds require the approval of the Office of Management & Budget.
+In addition, the policy allows for administrative transfers to correct coding errors, comply with generally accepted accounting principles and mandated legal and accounting requirements, or to accommodate administrative reorganizations previously approved by the Board or the County Executive.
+All administrative transfers and all transfers affecting internal service funds require the approval of the Office of Management and Budget and the Finance Department.